Sid200026/studious-train/CONTRIBUTING.md

 ### Your pull request should consist of the android app you stated in your issue and update the README.md with the name of your app

+#### Note that any pull request made without a issue will not be considered unless an issue is made for the PR
 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process